 Orioles, streaking Mullins set for matchup against Rays

-BOTTOM LINE: Baltimore's Mullins puts 10-game hit streak on the line against Rays.
+BOTTOM LINE: Cedric Mullins is riding an 11-game hitting streak as Baltimore readies to play Tampa Bay.

-The Orioles are 8-12 against opponents from the AL East.
-Baltimore has slugged .375 this season.
-Cedric Mullins leads the club with a .516 slugging percentage, including 19 extra-base hits and six home runs.
+The Orioles are 8-13 against AL East opponents.
+Baltimore has a collective on-base percentage of .295, led by Mullins with a mark of .373.

-The Rays are 7-8 against teams from the AL East.
-The Tampa Bay pitching staff as a whole has an ERA of 3.64.
+The Rays are 8-8 against opponents from the AL East.
+The Tampa Bay pitching staff as a whole has an ERA of 3.70.
 Tyler Glasnow leads the team with a 2.36 earned run average.

+The Rays won the last meeting 13-6.
+Andrew Kittredge earned his fourth victory and Mike Zunino went 2-for-5 with two home runs and four RBIs for Tampa Bay.
+Matt Harvey registered his fourth loss for Baltimore.

-TOP PERFORMERS: Trey Mancini leads the Orioles with seven home runs and is batting .257.
+TOP PERFORMERS: Trey Mancini leads the Orioles with seven home runs and has 33 RBIs.

-Austin Meadows leads the Rays with 19 extra base hits and 22 RBIs.
+Austin Meadows leads the Rays with 21 extra base hits and is slugging .483.

 INJURIES: Orioles: Dillon Tate: (left hamstring), Mac Sceroler: (shoulder), Hunter Harvey: (oblique), Anthony Santander: (ankle), Chris Davis: (back).